gitlabhq/gitlabhq/README.md

 You should also be aware that **Public GitLab** only applies to the latest [stable](https://github.com/ArthurHoaro/Public-GitLab/) release branch of GitLab.
 So, use the *-stable branches!
 The `master` branch on this repo has a high chance to be broken.
 ## Changelog

+  * [2013-07-29] : Fixes 2 issues (more at #22)

+  > You need to [update your bundles](https://github.com/ArthurHoaro/Public-GitLab/blob/5-4-stable/doc/update/5.3-to-5.4.md#3-install-libs-migrations-etc) depending on your DBMS

   * [2013-07-24] : Public GitLab supports GitLab 5.4 (stable) - [Upgrade 5.3 to 5.4](https://github.com/ArthurHoaro/Public-GitLab/blob/5-4-stable/doc/update/5.3-to-5.4.md)
   * [2013-07-06] : [New feature](https://github.com/ArthurHoaro/Public-GitLab/pull/19) !
 Added a different projects number limit per user for private and public projects.
 Thanks to [Mike](https://github.com/MJSmith5) for the idea.